Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Cloud-Layer.md

 ## Using the default Cloud Map

-An example Cloud Map texture named `DefaultCloudLayer` is included in the HDRP package.
+HDRP includes an example Cloud Map texture named `DefaultCloudLayer`.
-As it is a CustomRenderTexture, you can duplicate the asset in your project and tweak some parameters.
-To do so, first duplicate the `DefaultCloudLayer` CustomRenderTexture.
-Then duplicate the `DefaultCloudLayerMaterial` and select it in the inspector of your CustomRenderTexture.
+This example Cloud Map is a read-only **CustomRenderTexture**.
+This means that, if you want to modify any of its properties, you need to create a duplicate of it and modify that instead.
+To duplicate the example Cloud Map:

+1. Duplicate the `DefaultCloudLayer` asset.
+2. Duplicate the Material referenced by the DefaultCloudLayer asset.
+This Material is called `DefaultCloudLayerMaterial`.
+3. In the Inspector for the new `DefaultCloudLayer`, assign the new `DefaultCloudLayerMaterial` to the **Material** property.

 <a name="CustomizingCloudMap"></a>